 The Sandman Reader II: The Doll’s House

-Reprints of “The Doll’s House” storyline include issue #9, although that story actually ties in most-directly to the prior eight issues of the series.
+Reprints of “The Doll’s House” storyline included issue #9, although that story tied in most directly to the prior eight issues of the series.
 Specifically, it served as a coda to issue #4’s visit to hell.

 Sandman #9: “Tales in the Sand”